MichaelCurrin/thebuckfeverground/docs/deploy.md

 Note the trailing forwardslash.
 An alternate port number is used here so that both servers can be run at the same time for test purposes.

+## Staging env

+If deploying to Github Pages, config your repo's Settings with the Github Pages functionality.
+Then push to the master branch to deploy.

 ## Prod env